aaronsethroberson/osticket-prereqs/README.md

 <br/>
 <br/>

-Afte enabling the PHP extenions.
+After enabling the PHP extenions.
 We can observe the changes.
 <br/>
 <br/>